 Four Seasons Resort Bali at Sayan

 Arrive among the tropical treetops via a dramatic suspension bridge.
-This stunning property is set on the banks of the Ayung, where guests are blessed with holy water before being taken to one of 60 suites graced with teak and beds draped in white flowing net.
+This stunning property is set on the banks of the Ayung, where guests are blessed with holy water before being taken to one of 60 suites graced with teak and beds draped in a white flowing net.
 Daily activities include yoga, life talks, village walks, cycle tours and traditional Balinese dance performances, plus there’s the infinity pool, Sacred River Spa and two restaurants serving authentic Indonesian and Mediterranean food.
 For an extra special dining experience, ask for a table by the candlelit water’s edge at the intimate Riverside Café.

 The Bulgari Resort Bali

-The Italian designer brand has extended its hotel portfolio to this 59 suite glitzy property on the south coast in Uluwatu.
+The Italian designer brand has extended its hotel portfolio to this 59-suite glitzy property on the south coast in Uluwatu.
 Created from local materials including volcanic stone, the interiors are suitably glamorous boasting exotic art, Balinese antiques and moody dark wood with flourishes of textile colour.
 Its infinity pool offers panoramic ocean views as staff serve drinks ad nibbles at your cabana.
 You can choose to swim at the hotel’s private beach, dine at one of two restaurants and take an open-air treatment at the spa.
-Should you need a lot of space during your visit, there are five-bedroomed mansions, with all rooms containing champagne stocked minibars and of course, Bulgari toiletries in the enormous bathrooms.
+Should you need a lot of space during your visit, there are five-bedroomed mansions, with all rooms containing champagne-stocked minibars and of course, Bulgari toiletries in the enormous bathrooms.

 The Oberoi, Bali